guitarremote/stringR-notes/Strings.md

     ## I said "Hi"
     ## I'd said "Hi!"

-Turning numbers to string using `format` and `formatC`.
-Two number types are fixed and scientific
+Numbers can be converted to strings using `format` and `formatC`.
+The numbers can be converted to two types; fixed and scientific.

 ``` r
 nums <- c(19800000000000000000000000000,0.000000000000000000000023)